-The main driver for Solvency Capital Requirement (SCR) based on the Standard model is the underwriting risk of Non-life and NSLT health that counts for 67% of total risk capital demand before diversification.
-The main risks included in underwriting risk are Non-Life premium and reserve risk, Non- Life Cat risk, NSLT health premium and reserve risk and pandemic risk.
-Next main driver is market risk, which count for 20% of the risk capital demand before diversification.
+The main driver for Solvency Capital Requirement (SCR) based on the Standard model is the underwriting risk of Non-life and NSLT health that counts for 60% of total risk capital demand before diversification.
+The main risks included in underwriting risk are Non-life premium and reserve risk, Non-life Cat risk, NSLT health premium and reserve risk and pandemic risk.
+The next main driver is market risk, which accounts for 27% of the risk capital demand before diversification.
 The main risks under market risk are Equity risk, Property risk and Currency risk.